 "Our Song," also from Taylor Swift, hit number one on the country charts, making the singer the youngest person to write and perform a number one hit on the country Billboard charts.
 Swift wrote the song for a talent show in high school about a boyfriend who she didn't have a song with.
 She included it on her first album because she remembered how much her classmates loved it.

 From Swift's third album, Speak Now, "Mean" was an instant hit.
 It also won Best Country Song and Best Country Solo Performance at the Grammys.
 Swift has said that the song was written in response to people criticizing her for everything little thing she does.

-From 2008's Fearless, "Fifteen" was written about the pain of teenage heartbreak inspired by her best friend Abigail Anderson's breakup their freshman year of high school.
-The song shows a different side to the singer since it's more emotional while the lyrics serve as a caution to teenagers of the pain that comes with young love.
-The music video, which was nominated at the MTV Video Music Awards even features Anderson playing herself as they recount the pain of her high school story.
+From 2008's Fearless, "Fifteen" was written about the pain of teenage heartbreak inspired by her best friend Abigail Anderson's breakup during freshman year of high school.
+The song shows a different side to the singer since it's more emotional, while the lyrics serve as a caution to teenagers about the pain that comes with young love.
+The music video, nominated at the MTV Video Music Awards, even features Anderson playing herself as they recount the pain of her high school story.

 6. "Begin Again"